Robert Francis Peckham: Notable cases

 Peckham was the presiding judge for a lawsuit filed by minorities and women that charged the San Francisco Police Department with discrimination in hiring.
 In ruling in favor of the plaintiffs in 1979, he ordered the department to hire 50 percent minority applicants and 20 percent women for the next 10 years.
 He extended the order a decade later after expressing "disappointment and sadness" at the department's progress.
 He also issued an order in 1985 setting ground rules for the desegregation of the San Jose Unified School District.

 In a suit by a group of black parents against the California school system, Larry P. v.
 Riles, he ruled in 1979 that I.Q. tests had a built-in bias against blacks.
-He prohibited their use statewide because he said they improperly classified some blacks as retarded.
+He prohibited their use statewide because he said they improperly classified some blacks as "retarded".
 He broadened this order in 1986 to forbid use of the tests to identify blacks as being "learning disabled" or to assess their learning disabilities.
 He withdrew the 1986 order in September 1992 after another group of black parents sued to allow their children to be given I.Q. tests to evaluate learning disabilities.
-He said further hearings were needed to decide whether a renewed ban was required to keep blacks from being misplaced in classes for the retarded.
+He said further hearings were needed to decide whether a renewed ban was required to keep blacks from being misplaced in classes for the learning disabled.

 In 1985, Peckham issued an order for the desegregation of the San Jose Unified School District.

 He also presided over the federal criminal prosecution of Larry Layton, a former member of the People's Temple cult, who was convicted of aiding and abetting in the murder of United States Representative Leo Ryan at a jungle airstrip in Guyana in November 1978.
 Hours after Mr. Ryan and four others were shot to death at an airstrip near Jonestown, which was the headquarters of the cult, the cult's leader, the Jim Jones, and 912 of his followers died by poison and gunfire in mass killings and suicides.
 Peckham sentenced Layton to life in prison, as well as to three concurrent terms of 15 years each in related charges.